astralfrontier/astralfrontier.org/content/blog/gaming-recap-september-29-2024.md

 I cancelled Tuesday (again) due to illness that lasted through Thursday, which wasn't fun.

-Friday and Monday didn't happen because people had other stuff going on.
+Friday and Sunday didn't happen because people had other stuff going on.

 That leaves Thursday, where the group ran another Sentinels Comics one-shot with characters from our old [Masks](https://magpiegames.com/pages/masks)